-During the fourth quarter of 2008, Simon Property issued 339,621 shares of its common stock to limited partners in exchange for an equal number of units.
-The issuance of the shares of common stock was made pursuant to the terms of our Partnership Agreement and was exempt from registration under the Securities Act of 1933 as amended, in reliance upon Section 4(2).
+During the fourth quarter of 2008, we issued 339,621 shares of common stock to limited partners in exchange for an equal number of units.
+The issuance of the shares of common stock was made pursuant to the terms of the Partnership Agreement of the Operating Partnership and was exempt from registration under the Securities Act of 1933 as amended, in reliance upon Section 4(2).